sagnikc395/100xdevs-cohort1/week2/notes.md

   - else the request ends here.
 - why next() calling makes the call go before and capture the request is a black box for now !
 - if we are not calling next, then send a error response from there via res.send('Error from inside middleware');

+- body is another such thing that caan't be passed in browser URL.
+- body -> JS object;key-value pair(JSON).
+Needs to be a valid JS object.
+- body is not something that express gives us out of the box.
+- req.body is undefined as there are various types of bodies, and express being a generic http server does not support them.
+Need to bring our own libraries to support them.

+- latest version of express has unbundled the middleware from core framework,and ned to use a external library to extract the diffrent things. use body-parser. then bind it with the middleware as: app.use(bodyParser.json())

+- this introduces a new middleware and then calls the next to the next handler.

+-